 We live in a world constructed by men, and we’ve been playing by their rules for thousands of years.
 Women have been told to navigate life in a way that doesn’t align with what we know to work best for us, our families, our communities, and our jobs.
 We know in our bones that we can do more, better, faster — our way.

 Women are innovative.
 We can figure out the best and most considerate way to accomplish greatness.
-And yet, since currently our leadership is made up of men, our aptitude for leadership and success can be measured by how much within the traditional lines we can stay.
+And yet, since leadership has traditionally been made up of men, our aptitude for leadership and success can be measured by how much within the traditional lines we can stay.

 Women across all industries hold fewer leadership positions than men, less than 10% being the norm.
 This is even lower for women of color.
 From gender bias, to institutionalized racism, to ignorance, many factors inhibit women from rising to the top — including Impostor Syndrome.